 The petroleum distribution network of Rhode Island serves southeastern Massachusetts, Rhode Island, and western Connecticut.
 Western Massachusetts is expected to continue to be served by pipeline, though oil is likely to arrive to the port terminals in the Providence River for the foreseeable future.
-Trucks transport oil for the "final mile," but this traffic will be determined by overall demand in the service region.
-Nationwide trends point toward fewer petroleum product imports due to increased domestic production, which will modestly reduce truck volumes for petroleum products in Rhode Island.
+Trucks transport oil for the "final mile," but this local truck traffic will be determined by overall demand in the service region and the expected growth of electric vehicles will also lead to will decreased demand for transportation based fuels in the decades ahead.